jakobzhao/geog328/README.md

 <!-- Oct 4 -->

 Today, almost everyone have used the Internet for some purposes.
-To develop Web or Mobile GIS, you need to dive into some more fundamentals of the Web.
+To develop Web, you need to dive into some more fundamentals of the Web.
 So, in this week, you will learn the basics of the web, its mechanics and standards.
 To maximize your learning outcome,  we highly encourage you to read over the reading materials before the lectures.
 To test how well you are familiar with the reading materials and the lecture content, you need to complete the Quiz 1 all by yourself before the due day.

 -   **Readings:**
     - [Getting started with the web](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web).
 This document introduces you to the practicalities of web development.